Frequently Asked Questions (FAQ’s)

 How can I find a qualified DEM?

-The first requirement for a DEM is to be a licensed Florida Massage Therapist with a clear and active license.
+The first requirement for a DEM is to be a licensed Florida Massage Therapist with a clear and active license, or a Florida licensed Acupuncturist, Medical Doctor Osteopathic Physician, or a Chiropractor.
 You can find the license status of all Florida Massage Therapists on our website at: https://appsmqa.doh.state.fl.us/MQASearchServices/Home

 What are the requirements to become a DEM?